compsoc-edinburgh/website/_posts/2017-09-25-elections.md

 - 3rd Year Rep
 - 4th Year Rep

-The election process is simple — each candidate prepares a short speech
+The election process is simple — each candidate prepares a short speech and then the members vote based on those presentations.

 To find out more about what each role is responsible for, speak to the current committee members.